shah-in-boots/notes/permanent/K23-overview.md

 ## Potential aims

 The aims are oriented around different topics, methodologies, and datasets that may be available.
+There looks to be three major themes here that *pull together* my aims - there is a __mapping__ oriented aim in the EP lab, a __ECG__ based aim looking at phenotypic differences based on genetics (and null variants), and an exploratory aim on __novel variants__.

-1. Structural/substrate-based phenotypes of AF.
-Image-guided focus, using substrate/voltage maps during EP study, in addition to CMR, ECG data to evaluate overall clinical trajectory.
+1. Structural/substrate-based phenotypes of AF: Image-guided focus, using substrate/voltage maps during EP study, in addition to CMR, ECG data to evaluate overall clinical trajectory.
 Retrospective, combining Utah and UIC datasets.
-1. Repolarization and depolarization abnormalities in AF.
-Prospective approach to mapping in EP lab.
+1. Repolarization and depolarization abnormalities in AF: Prospective approach to mapping in EP lab.
 Study monophasic action potentials in paroxysmal AF cases undergoing ablation.
 Evaluate under influence of isoproterenol $\pm$ atropine $\pm$ vagal stimulation.
 Why?
 Assess repolarization abnormalities and affect of stress/triggers on AF threshold.
-1. *Wild-type* and *mutant* ECG patterns of paroxysmal AF.
-Relationship of monogenic variants in AF with changes in substrate pathology and ion channel remodeling in categorization AF subtypes.
+1. *Wild-type* and *mutant* ECG patterns of paroxysmal AF: Relationship of monogenic variants in AF with changes in substrate pathology and ion channel remodeling in categorization AF subtypes.
 Can evaluate the ECG-based association with specific "substrate" genes and "ion channel" genes, and "wild-type" AF.
 See if ECG patterns can categorize patients utilizing UIC dataset, and UK Biobank.
 This extends the [ECG-prediction-of-TTN-variants](ECG-prediction-of-TTN-variants.md)
-1. Mendelian randomization of triggered arrhythmias.
-Look at Emory HRV stress reactivity dataset, evaluate for GWAS-based rare/common variants.
-Assess role in future triggered arrhythmia burden and outcomes locally.
-Test again in UK Biobank.
+1. Mendelian randomization of triggered arrhythmias: Look at Emory HRV stress reactivity data, and evaluate association with common/rare variants in GWAS data.
+Then, test association of these rare variants with future arrhythmia risk (both in local Emory data) and in UK Biobank.